GaetanCathelain/libxl-segfault-getnum/README.md

 ## Description

 This repo aims to put forward a segmentation fault issue encountered on Alpine Linux with node-libxl.
-Issue seems to be coming from
+Issue seems to be coming from `readNum()` function.

 # Usage

 Prerequisites:

 - Docker
 - A valid LibXL License

 To build and run the example: